 - After resolving the HDD issues, restart your PC and try booting into Windows again.

 A boot sector failure and MBR corruption won’t occur without any reason.
 This mostly happens in scenarios when your HDD is on its deathbed, and you should seriously consider replacing it.

 This is, on many occasions, a clear sign that you should back up your data as soon as possible, as the HDD either has corrupted sectors or it’s malfunctioning.

 On the other hand, this isn’t a rule of thumb.
 So before you ditch your storage, make sure to inspect it.
 Some errors can be repaired with the proper tools, either third-party tools or a built-in ChkDsk.

 You can run chkdsk from the command line in a System Repair section if you cannot boot.
 This is a relatively simple task, but it still requires bootable media.

 3. Rebuild MBR

 - Insert the Windows 10 bootable media (USB stick or DVD) and restart your PC.

-- Set the bootable media with the Windows 10 installation as the primary boot device.
-Change the boot order by either entering the Boot menu or within BIOS settings.
+- Navigate to the Boot menu, and set the bootable media as the primary boot device with the Windows 10 installation.
+Then, change the boot order by entering the Boot menu or within BIOS settings.